-(1) As of December 31, 2020, with the exception of the three Scotland Campus mortgages and the Logos Christian Fellowship mortgage, which is guaranteed by the Allegheny Region Church of God, The Eastern Regional Conference has guaranteed payment of each of the outstanding notes receivable as of the date of this Offering Circular (though The Eastern Regional Conference is not obligated to provide guarantees with respect to future loans).
-In addition, as of December 31, 2020, approximately 100% of the aggregate outstanding balance of Home Mission Council's loans was secured by first mortgages.
+(1) As of December 31, 2022, The Eastern Regional Conference has guaranteed payment of each of the outstanding notes receivable as of the date of this Offering Circular (though The Eastern Regional Conference is not obligated to provide guarantees with respect to future loans).
+In addition, as of December 31, 2022, approximately 100% of the aggregate outstanding balance of Home Mission Council's loans was secured by first mortgages.